-All of our antibody candidates are in pre-clinical or early-stage clinical development.
+All of our antibody candidates are in pre-clinical or early-to-mid-stage clinical development.
 Clinical drug development is a lengthy and expensive process with uncertain timelines and uncertain outcomes.
-If clinical trials of our antibody candidates, particularly zenocutuzumab, MCLA-158, MCLA-129 or MCLA-145, which we are developing with Incyte, are prolonged or delayed, we or any collaborators may be unable to obtain required regulatory approvals, and therefore be unable to commercialize our antibody candidates on a timely basis or at all.
+If clinical trials of our antibody candidates, particularly zenocutuzumab, petosemtamab, MCLA-129 or MCLA-145, are prolonged or delayed, we or any collaborators may be unable to obtain required regulatory approvals, and therefore be unable to commercialize our antibody candidates on a timely basis or at all.